Durational Shortage Area Permit (DSAP)

-- obtain approval from the Candidate’s Advisor or Department Chair supporting the DSAP assignment and supervision
+- obtained approval from the Candidate’s Department Chair supporting the DSAP assignment and supervision

-Durational Shortage Area Permit (DSAP) advanced program Candidates matriculated in an advanced certification program, designated as a shortage area program by the state, may be eligible to accept a position under a DSAP if supported by the program department and the Dean's Office.
+Candidates in an advanced educator program serving under a DSAP may be eligible to accept a position under a DSAP if supported by the program department and the Dean's Office.
 The DSAP position must be in the same content area for which the candidate's plan of study for state certification has been approved.
 If a Candidate cannot complete their program requirements within the initial year of the permit they may apply for a renewal if appropriate minimum progress toward completion has been made.

 SUBMITTING AN APPLICATION PACKET FOR A DSAP

-All candidates must submit a completed application packet supplied by the Office of Certification in the School of Education (SOE) requesting that the SCSU SOE and the applicant's program department support participation in the DSAP program.
-This application packet includes, but is not limited to:
+All candidates must submit a completed application packet provided by the Office of Certification in the School of Education (SOE) requesting that the SCSU SOE and the Applicants program department support participation in the DSAP program.
+This application packet includes, but is not limited to,

 - The DSAP Certification Checklist -

 - SCSU Department Approval Form -

-- The completed Original ED 177 Form – This is to be attached in order to assist you in consolidating processes.
-Parts I, II, III, and IV of the ED177 application form must be completed and signed by the applicant while the Employing Agent must complete Parts V, VI, and Part A of the application along with appropriate signatures in the designated sections.
+- The completed Original ED 177 Form – This attached to assist you in consolidating processes.
+Parts I, II, III, and IV of the ED177 application form must be completed and signed by the applicant while the Employing Agent must complete Parts V, VI, and Part A of the application along with appropriate original signatures in the appropriate designated sections.
 If the Employing District submits or has submitted the original ED177 Form directly to the state, then the applicant must obtain and submit a full and clear copy of Parts I - VI of the ED177 marked “COPY” and Part A with appropriate original signatures by the Employing District.

-- Official Transcripts – If the candidate is submitting an original ED177 Form, he/she will need to include transcripts that can be forwarded to the state with the application.
+- Official Transcripts – If the Candidate is submitting an original ED177 Form, transcripts will need to be included with the packet that can be forwarded to the state with the completed original application.
 This would include a SCSU transcript and transcripts from any other colleges or universities attended.

 PROCESSING THE ED177 APPLICATION